 - 3. Submit an application to Mrs. Godwin as soon as possible.
 Be sure to sign the application. - 4.
 Seek out teacher recommendations.
 Be sure to check requirements for who must complete recommendation forms.
 Remember to provide the teacher(s) a list of co-curricular activities, awards, and community service activities.
-Do this by November 1 since teachers will likely have many students requesting recommendations. - On the recommendation forms there is a box entitled "applicant's and parent/guardian's waiver of right to access confidential information."
+Do this by October 26, 2020 since teachers will likely have many students requesting recommendations.

+- On the recommendation forms there is a box entitled "applicant's and parent/guardian's waiver of right to access confidential information."
 You must check the "waive right of access" or the recommendation cannot be completed. - Mrs. Godwin will notify the student's family that the "application packet" is ready for pick-up. - 5.
 Attend testing.
 Governor's schools administer regional testing sessions for admittance.

-- 6. Deliver the student's application.
+The test used is the Otis-Lennon School Ability Test (tinyurl.com/OtisLennonTest). - 6.
+Deliver the student's application.
 The application and teacher recommendations will be available in the middle school office.
 Families are responsible for delivering the packet to their home public middle school by December 1, at noon.
 NO LATE APPLICATIONS WILL BE PROCESSED.
 Do not take the application to Appomattox, Blue Ridge, or Maggie Walker. - 7.
-Deliver the student's first semester grades to the home public middle school.
-The report card may be picked up in the office after conferences, in late January/early February.
+Deliver the student's first semester transcript to the home public middle school.
+The transcript may be picked up in the office after the semester ends, in late January/early February.